-Task Funding Score: 8 politically, the federal states enjoy significant power due to the principle of federal or indirect administration and the federal structure of all major parties.
+Under Austria's federal system, individual federal states are constitutionally weak as compared with individual states in other federal systems.
+Yet politically, the federal states enjoy significant power due to the principle of federal or indirect administration and the federal structure of all major parties.
 Successful party leaders on the state level often determine the fate of their party's national leadership.